melaniedavila/cellranger-aws-pipeline/docs/Architecture.md

 The pipeline runs by running code in containers on AWS.
-Our `cellranger-$CELLRANGER_VERSION-bcl2fastq-$BCL2FASTQ_VERSION` images contain those softwares (at the version named) and the executables in this repo's top-level `bin` directory.
+Our `cellranger-$CELLRANGER_VERSION-bcl2fastq-$BCL2FASTQ_VERSION` images contain those softwares (at the versions named) and the executables in this repo's top-level `bin` directory.
 These images are run by AWS Batch.